 Professional Counseling

-The mission of the Professional Counseling Program at UHV is to educate, train, and mentor students from diverse backgrounds to earn a master’s degree in Clinical Mental Health Counseling or Professional School Counseling.
+The mission of the Professional Counseling Program at UHV is to educate, train, and mentor students from diverse backgrounds to equip them to be highly qualified counselors who are competent to practice in a culturally sustaining and responsive manner within a multicultural and global society.

 Degree Plan Options | M.S. in Clinical Mental Health Counseling M.S. in Professional School Counseling |